 Does seeing what others are doing help you improve your fundraising?
-We think so.
+At RaiseDonors, we think so.
 Here’s why we think you should too.

 There are a lot of voices out there with great ideas on what you should be doing to raise money for your organization.